NoodleChump/devtrain-rails-hangman/README.md

-# devtrain-rails-hangman
+#Devtrain Rails Hangman
+It's Hangman *on rails!*
+##Overview
-Ruby on Rails Hangman
+A cruddy implementation of Hangman in Ruby on Rails